okarras/EmpiRE-Analysis/RE24 - Artifact Track Criteria.md

 ### Criteria
 1. The artifact is hosted online:

    1. GitHub Project: The GitHub project contains the data analysis of KG-EmpiRE which is implemented as a [Jupyter Notebook](empire-analysis.ipynb) that is hosted on [GitHub](https://github.com/okarras/EmpiRE-Analysis).
 We also publish the releases on [Zenodo](https://doi.org/10.5281/zenodo.8083529).
-These releases also contain an [RDF dump](Supplementary%20materials/rdf-export-orkg-2023-06-26.nt) of the ORKG to include the most recent data from KG-EmpiRE.
 The project is also hosted on [mybinder](https://mybinder.org/v2/gh/okarras/EmpiRE-Analysis/HEAD?labpath=%2Fempire-analysis.ipynb) for interactive reproduction and (re-)use, always using the most recent data from KG-EmpiRE.
+We provide the [data](SPARQL-Data/) used for the analysis as CSV files, which can be distinguished by date.
+The CSV files with the date *2023-06-26* allow the replication of the results of the related publication.
+A detailed description of the replication procedure is provided below.

    2. KG-EmpiRE: The scientific date extracted form all papers curated in KG-EmpiRE is part of the [Open Research Knowledge Graph (ORKG)](https://orkg.org).
 As a central accees point to all curated papers in KG-EmpiRE, we establish a more general [ORKG observatory](https://orkg.org/observatory/Empirical_Software_Engineering) on empirical research in software engineering.
 The [TIB - Leibniz Information Centre for Science and Technology](https://www.tib.eu/en/research-development/open-research-knowledge-graph) developes and maintains the ORKG permanently and has committed itself to the long-term archiving of all data.
-In addition, we add a [RDF dump](Supplementary%20materials/rdf-export-orkg-2023-06-26.nt) of the ORKG that includes the most recent data from KG-EmpiRE to every release that is published on [Zenodo](https://doi.org/10.5281/zenodo.8083529).
+In addition, the ORKG provides a [RDF dump](Supplementary%20materials/rdf-export-orkg-2023-06-26.nt) of all its data that includes the most recent data from KG-EmpiRE.

 2. The artifact contains a README.md file summarizing: